 Given the city's central position in both Jewish nationalism (Zionism) and Palestinian nationalism, the selectivity required to summarize more than 5,000 years of inhabited history is often influenced by ideological bias or background.

-For example, the Jewish periods of the city's history are important to Israeli nationalists (Zionists), whose discourage suggests that modern Jews descend from the Israelites and Maccabees, whist the Islamic, Christian and other non-Jewish periods of the city's history are important to Palestine nationalism, whose discourse suggests that modern Palestinians descend from all the different peoples who have lived in the region.
+For example, the Jewish periods of the city's history are important to Israeli nationalists (Zionists), whose discourage suggests that modern Jews descend from the Israelites and Maccabees, whilst the Islamic, Christian and other non-Jewish periods of the city's history are important to Palestine nationalism, whose discourse suggests that modern Palestinians descend from all the different peoples who have lived in the region.

 As a result, both sides claim the history of the city has been politicized by the other in order to strengthen their relative claims to the city, and that this is borne out by different focuses the different writers place on the various events and eras in the city's history.

 Ceramic evidence indicates occupation of the City of David, within present-day Jerusalem, as far back as the Copper Age (c.
-4th millennium BCE), with evidence of a permanent settlement during the early Bronze Age (c.3000-2800 BCE).
+4th millennium BCE), with evidence of a permanent settlement during the Early Bronze Age (c.3000-2800 BCE.

 Amarna letters.
-Some archaeologists, including Kathleen Kenyon, believe Jerusalem was founded by Northwest Semitic people with organized settlement from around 2600 BCE.
+Some archaeologists, including Kathleen Kenyon, believe Jerusalem was founded by Northwest Semitic people with an organized settlement from around 2600 BCE.
 The first settlement lay on the Ophel ridge.

 The biblical account first mentions Jerusalem ("Salem") as ruled by Melchizedek, an ally of Abraham. in the late Bronze Age Jerusalem was the capital of an Egyptian vassal city-state, a modest settlement governing a few outlying villages and pastoral areas, with a small Egyptian garrison and ruled by appointees such a king Abdi-Heba, At the time of Seti and Ramesses ||, major construction took place as prosperity increased.